yorkie-team/yorkie/design/concurrent-tree-editing.md

 Yorkie implements the above [data structure](https://github.com/yorkie-team/yorkie/blob/main/design/data-structure.md) to create a JSON-like `Document`, which consists of different layers, each with its own coordinate system.
 The dependency graph above can be divided into three main groups.
 The **JSON-like** group directly used by users to edit JSON-like `Document`s.
 The **CRDT** Group is utilized from the JSON-like group to resolve conflicts in concurrent editing situations.
 Finally, the **common** group is used for the detailed implementation of CRDT group and serves general purposes.

-Thus, the JSON-like `Tree`, introduced in this document, has dependencies such as '`Tree` → `CRDTTree` → `IndexTree`', and each layer has its own coordinate system:
+Thus, the `Tree`, introduced in this document, has dependencies such as '`Tree` → `CRDTTree` → `IndexTree`', and each layer has its own coordinate system:

 <img src="https://github.com/yorkie-team/yorkie/assets/78714820/33519a1e-c8cb-4b4d-9d0e-d2fcc2052013" width="450" />